impranavgarg/DataStructure_ByPranav/README.md

 A Hash Table is a data structure that stores key-value pairs.
 It uses a hash function to compute an index where an element can be stored or retrieved efficiently.
 This implementation supports operations like insertion, deletion, and lookup.

+6. **ArrayList:** A dynamic array implementation that automatically resizes itself when necessary.
+It provides similar functionalities to arrays but allows dynamic resizing and more flexibility in terms of operations like insertion and deletion.

+7. **Arrays:** The basic data structure provided by Java for storing a fixed-size sequential collection of elements of the same type.
+Arrays have a fixed length and can hold primitive data types as well as objects.

+8. **Graphs:** A non-linear data structure consisting of nodes (vertices) and edges that connect these nodes.
+Graphs can be directed or undirected and can have weighted or unweighted edges.
+Graph implementations support operations like adding/removing vertices and edges, traversal, and pathfinding algorithms like breadth-first search (BFS) and depth-first search (DFS).

 ## Installation

 To use the data structures in your Java project, you'll need the following tools: